For I was hungry and you gave Me something to eat;

 6:00pm - "Mental Health and Homelessness," Community Elements

 6:30pm - "Children/Youth and Homelessness," Crisis Nursery and Roundhouse

 7:00pm - "Sheltering vs. Transitional Housing," TIMES Center

 7:30pm - "One Man's Story from Sheltered to Sheltering Others," C-U at Home

 8:00pm - "Panhandling and Homelessness," City of Champaign and Partnering Against Homelessness

 There will be several agencies with table displays in the lobby outside of the Council Chambers with their printed information and a representative for you to speak with.

 In addition, each box dweller on the streets will have a simple 1/4 page handout on colored paper with information about one aspect of homelessness.
 We encourage you to explore with a variety of box dwellers and collect all 5 colors to learn even more about what challenges those who are homeless face today.

-You can participate in several ways--sleeping in a box and raising funds to support our efforts to help the homeless, be a business sponsor, volunteer at the event or donate.
-Our goal this year is to raise at least $100,000 to help us continue to pay commercial rent for our Phoenix Drop-In Center and to provide the support staff necessary to grow the Phoenix as well as our Recovery House and our Family House.
+THANK YOU Champaign-Urbana for your generous outpouring of support, making One Winter Night 2015 our best event ever!
+Around 100 people spent the night outside on February 6 to raise awareness and support to help the homeless.
+As you can see from the thermometer above, we just met our goal of $100,000 to help us continue to pay commercial rent for our Phoenix Drop-In Center and to provide the support staff necessary to grow the Phoenix as well as our Recovery House and our Family House.

 It's exciting to now have a safe and inviting place for folks to come in the afternoon.
 The Phoenix is much like a community center--computers, piano, guitars, library, chess, cards, puzzles, art, a help desk, tables and chairs. . .
 All we are missing is YOU!